This PDF is the current document as it appeared on Public Inspection on 03/19/2013 at 08:45 am.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 USCIS uses the information gathered on Form N-400 to make a determination as to a respondent's eligibility to naturalize and become a United States citizen.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection N-400 is 805,812 and the estimated hour burden per response is 6.917 hours.
-The estimated total number of respondents for the biometric information collection is 805,812 and the estimated hour burden per response is 1.17 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 764,450 respondents with an estimated response per respondent of 6 hours and 55 minutes for the form N-400 and 1 hour and 17 minutes for the biometric processing.

 Chief, Regulatory Coordination Division, Office of Policy and Strategy, U.S. Citizenship and Immigration Services, Department of Homeland Security.